nnenufar/vowel_beat_detector/README.md

 > The signal is bandpass filtered using a firstorder Butterworth filter centered at 1000 Hz and having a bandwidth of 600 Hz.
 Because of the shallow skirts of this filter, the net effect is to largely eliminate fricative noise and F0 energy, leaving energy in the formant regions intact.
 Informal trials with a range  of filters indicated that any procedure which achieved these dual goals would suffice.
 The resulting signal is rectified (using absolute values) and smoothed heavily, usually using another first order Butterworth filter, this time as a lowpass filter with a very low cutoff of about 10 Hz.
 The result of this stage is a smooth amplitude envelope.
 A beat is associated with every local rise in this envelope, and is defined as occuring at the point in time midway between the points where the local rise is 10% and 90% complete.
 This is similar to the heuristic used in Scott (1993), and serves to remove the effect of very gradual on- and offsets.

 # Functionality
 The `beat_detector` module provides the `BD` class.
 Objects created by instantiating this class can be configured with respect to filter design and peak detection properties and offer the base method for vowel beat detection.
 Additionally, it is possible to plot the byproducts of the procedure and play the filtered audio.
-Check out the files in the `notebooks` directory to explore these settings.

 # Usage
 1. **Clone this repository and install dependencies**